emkey1/AOK-Filesystem-Tools/README.md

 ### services

-The service handling on iSH Debian is not yet done
+The service handling on iSH Debian is not yet done, runbg isn't setup as a propper debian service

-## Build process

-Instructions on how to build an iSH family File system: `./build_fs -h`

-Further instructions will be displayed when this is run

-## Configuration

-Tweak build settings in `./AOK_VARS`

-You can override this with local settings in .AOK_VARS

-## Tool Versions

-Check with -h or -v

-If you don't have the latest version of the script you intend to use, update your repository!

-Vers | script
--|-
-1.3.4 | build_fs
-1.3.3 | Alpine/setup_alpine_env
-1.3.3 | compress_image
-1.3.0 | tools/do_chroot.sh
-1.1.3 | tools/shellchecker.sh